Hempsted Playgroup and Toddlers

 Children and their families are allocated a key person to work with the child, and help them settle in and form a close bond, so the child’s needs and interests are individually planned for.
 (See key person board in the playgroup entrance)

 All children have a right to have their say about what affects them.
 Within our setting children are listened to, and their views are taken into account, and valued.

 We work towards enabling both children and adults to value and respect all cultures and racial groups of every section of the community.

 Children of both sexes are positively encouraged to participate in all activities.
 The equipment and activities reflect our multi- cultural society in a positive way.

 Inappropriate attitudes and practices such as discriminatory remarks, whether made by children or adults will be challenged.

 We do not discriminate against anybody with a disability, or special educational needs, or refuse a child entry to our playgroup because of any disability or special educational needs.
-They will be included, valued and supported, and reasonable adjustments will be made for them.
+They will be included, valued and supported, and reasonable adjustments will be made if needed.(SEND policy)

-The Special Educational Needs and Disability Coordinator (SENDCo) is Jane Knight.
+The Special Educational Needs and Disability Coordinator (SENDCo) is Sharon Johnson.

 Children have the right to grow up and learn in an environment free from prejudice, and without discrimination.
 Our playgroup is the starting point in each child’s journey towards self esteem and an understanding of others.